The following outlines what you must do if you wish to buy or sell cattle.

 WH&S IssuesWhere

-it is an Work Health & Safety issue to safely NLIS identify
+it is a Work Health & Safety issue to safely identify

-cattle before leaving a property there are two alternatives:
+cattle with an NLIS tag before leaving a property there are two alternatives:

-1. Apply to the Registrar of Brands (see contact details below) to move the cattle to a site where there are facilities to safely identify the cattle using your NLIS devices.
+1. Apply to the Secretary (see contact details below) to move the cattle to a site where there are facilities to safely identify the cattle using your NLIS devices.

 2. Apply for a permit to move